nikushi/fluent-plugin-derive/README.md

 Optional.
 Divide the incleased value by interval time before output.
 The default is `true`.
 Set `false` for disable dividing.

+* counter_mode

+Optional.
+Use RRD's counter mode.
+The default is `false`.
+Set `true` for use RRD's counter.

 ## Contributing

 1. Fork it